Alternative Names Kill la Kill, KLK, キルラキル

 Genre Action, Comedy, Drama, Ecchi, School, Science Fiction, Seinen, Supernatural

-There is so much to love about Kill la Kill more than a page essay can describe.
-One of the aspects to love includes how the anime is seen as a metaphor – particularly when the fashion contest has turned into a fashion war filled with battles and sword fights on stage now turned battlefield.
-Yet the life fiber clothing proves to have the most implications among the included imagery.
-It is seen as a source of beauty, glamour, power, and high social status, while perceived as evil given the materialistic values it influences upon the bearers and the evil deeds that come with them (e.g. it is revealed that life fibers further lead to chaos and war, given their nature in choosing a bearer and fighting another life fiber that will lead the bearers to fight themselves).
-The “humans slavery to clothing” philosophy is sure not to be neglected, and is a perfect portrayal of humans being slaves of clothes and other material possessions in real life.
+There is so much to love about Kill la Kill more than a one-page essay can describe.
+One of the aspects to love includes how the anime is seen as a metaphor of materialism, its brought values and its consequences in the society.
+Materialistic consequences are shown through the fashion contest turned battlefield of fashion wars with a series of sword fights, while the life fiber clothing proves to be the culprit to having materialistic values.
+It is seen as a source of beauty, glamour, power and high social status, and it later brings bad influences to the bearer driving them to do evil deeds.
+It is revealed that life fibers further lead to chaos and war, given their nature in choosing a bearer and fighting another life fiber that will lead the bearers to fight themselves.
+The “humans slavery to clothing” philosophy is sure not to be neglected, and is therefore a perfect portrayal of humans being slaves of clothes and other material possessions in real life.

 Other worth-tuning imagery in the series includes “No Late Day,” a wacky portrayal in episode 4 wherein the daily challenges of not coming late to class is translated into a literal amazing race.
-The student who comes the class the earliest after a series of victory in different encountered contests emerges as a winner, although Ryuuko and Mako are the ones to show up late despite winning these contests and beating their fellow classmates (could it be just a dream?).
+The student who comes to class the earliest after a series of victory in different encountered contests emerges as a winner, although Ryuuko and Mako end up winning the contest (all thanks to Mako’s tactics) despite showing up late.
 Another interesting imagery lies in the school popularity ranking based on worn uniforms (Three-star Goku uniform, Two-star Goku uniform, Jengetsu, No-star..), wherein the popular students in the council happen to be the chosen bearers of life fibers and the unpopular ones wear an ordinary school uniform.

 It appeals me to see how woman take major roles in a fighter anime.
-It is rare for women and men to be main characters and sidekicks respectively in the anime of same genre, although Kill la Kill is more about the fashion trend which is a typical hype for females.
-This alone already makes the series unique and distinguishable, being the sole male-oriented fight anime with women as main characters.
-Not forgetting to mention that Kill la Kill has taught many lessons on importance of human relationships over ambitions and material possessions (as seen through Ryago’s defeat, who is only interested in fulfilling with ambitions and using her kinsmen to achieve them in contrast with her daughters claimed to fight together) and any related virtues – friendship, sacrifice, compassion, teamwork, and fighting for justice together.
-Self-discovery and acceptance of discovered past (as seen through Ryuuko and Satsuki who are trying to cope with their learned past, despite learning it the hard way) also reveal to be the anime’s two of the most crucial themes.
+It is rare for women and men to be main characters and sidekicks respectively in the anime of named genre, although Kill la Kill is more about fashion trend that is typically considered a hype for females.
+This alone already makes the series unique and distinguishable, being the sole male-oriented fighter anime with women as main characters.
+Not forgetting to mention that Kill la Kill has taught many lessons on importance of human relationships over ambitions and material possessions (as seen through Ryago’s defeat, who is only interested in fulfilling with ambitions and using her kinsmen to achieve them in contrast with her daughters claimed to fight together) and any related virtues – friendship, sacrifice, compassion, teamwork and fighting for justice together.
+Self-discovery and acceptance of discovered past (as seen through Ryuuko and Satsuki who are trying to cope with their learned past despite learning it the hard way) also reveal to be the anime’s two of the most crucial themes.

 “Yeah, we’re neither humans nor clothing.
 But at the same time, we are humans, and clothing, and EVERYTHING ELSE.
 Humans can’t becoming clothing.
 Humans are humans and clothing is clothing!
 THAT’S JUST WHO WE ARE!” – Ryuuko and Senketsu (credits to littlecloudcuriosity.com).